roboseb/cv-project/README.md

     Finishing up the basic profesh resume styling, and looked at other TOP projects for inspiration. it reminded me of how basic the functionality of my project is at the moment.
 I think I'll be better off leaving it a little more basic this time so that I can put the things I've learned into the next one.

+June 14th, 2022

+    Wow, really struggling to just toggle between stylesheets here.
+Not sure why this feels so complicated right now.

+    I think my system for switching styling is the most ghetto thing I have ever created.
+And I haven't even started the actual stylsheet update yet.
+Hopefully in time I will actually learn how to just switch stylesheets in react, but I spent over an hour getting nowhere.
+So I'll try it my way for this project.

 ---To-Do---

 -Save both resumes as PDF
 DONE-Finish functionality on education section DONE-add experience section
--have option to show edit sections
+DONE-have option to show edit sections
--have edit sections show on click of hovered buttons -Crypto bro styling
+DONE-have edit sections show on click of hovered buttons -Crypto bro styling
 -Button to switch between either styling